edev2383/yasb/README.md

 In the below chart, we can see the stock prices reverse around July 1st in a pattern that repeats all over the markets.
 By watching two indicators, the [Slow Stochastic indicator](https://www.fidelity.com/learning-center/trading-investing/technical-analysis/technical-indicator-guide/slow-stochastic) and the [Relative Strength Index](https://www.investopedia.com/terms/r/rsi.asp).

-The way to trade this would be to enter the position when the Slow Stochastic indicator crosses above the 20-value line, provided the Relative Strength Index is at or above 40.
+The way to trade this would be to enter the position when the Slow Stochastic indicator (bottom black/red lines) crosses above the 20-value line, provided the Relative Strength Index is at or above 40 (top black line).

 ![sc](https://user-images.githubusercontent.com/47084492/192391615-276eb632-87e0-4dce-8383-17d66fd28397.png)